judka-uriel/uriel-book/uriel_en.md

 decisions were correct.
 But no thought is given to what might have been better had different decisions been made by the rabbis of the past.
-The error lies in the accepted practice of extolling the contribution of strict halakhic requirements to the preservation of the Jewish people in exile.
+The error lies in the accepted practice of extolling the contribution of strict halakhic requirements to the preservation of the Jewish people in galut.
 But in reality, due to excessive stringencies, the majority of Jews fled from Judaism, and many assimilated — a clear mistake.
 Whereas had the development of Judaism taken a different path, it would have been possible not only to avoid assimilation,